 The Center for Research Methods and Data Analysis helps with research projects.
 We provide service to faculty, students and staff at the University of Kansas.

-For students and faculty at KU, we offer consulting and support for research methods during all phases of the research process.
-We can assist in the formulation of plans for data collection frameworks, surveys, pilot tests of survey instruments.
-After the data collection is finished, we can help with the re-organization of data structures and with statistical analysis.
+CRMDA offers consulting and support for all phases of the research process.
+We can assist in the formulation of plans for data collection, surveys, and pilot tests of survey instruments.
+After the data collection is finished, we can help with the re-organization of data structures and statistical analysis.

-For faculty projects, many of which are funded by research grants, we offer assistance in greater depth.
-Our affiliated faculty and graduate research assistance can bring to focus their expertise to solve difficult research challenges.
-Many projects will hire our graduate research assistants and work with them for an extended period of time, while some projects need short-term "fee for service" help with particular details.
+Many projects will hire our graduate research assistants and work with them for an extended period of time, while some projects need short-term specific "fee-for-service" help.

 We can provide services for other Universities and organizations on a fee-for-service basis.
 We also do contract research for corporate and governmental clients throughout the United States.
 Please visit our Project Consulting page.

 Interested in Learning More?
 Join Our Email List

 Receive news, scholarly updates, workgroup reminders and presentation/event announcements.